 There is no diagnosis associated with this measure.
-This measure is to be submitted a minimum of once per performance period for patients seen during the performance period.
-This measure may be submitted by Meritbased Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided at the time of the qualifying encounter and the measure-specific denominator coding.
+This measure is to be submitted a minimum of once per performance-period.
+This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided at the time of the qualifying encounter and the measure-specific denominator coding.
 The BMI may be documented in the medical record of the provider or in outside medical records obtained by the provider.
 If the most recent documented BMI is outside of normal parameters, then a follow-up plan is documented during the encounter or during the previous twelve months of the current encounter.
 The documented follow-up plan must be based on the most recent documented BMI outside of normal parameters, example: "Patient referred to nutrition counseling for BMI above or below normal parameters" (See Definitions for examples of follow-up plan treatments).
-If more than one BMI is submitted during the measurement period, the most recent BMI will be used to determine if the performance has been met.
+If more than one BMI is submitted during the measurement period, the most recent will be used to determine if performance has been met.
 Review the exclusions and exceptions criteria to determine those patients that BMI measurement may not be appropriate or necessary.